 - The 2019/20 AGS identified the uncertainties around the impacts of the recommendations arising from the National Landscapes (Glover) Review on structures and funding and the timescales in which they are to be implemented as an issue that may affect effectiveness. - The 2018/19 AGS acknowledged that uncertainty around the funding settlement from Defra following the end of the four year settlement.
 Through the auspices of National Parks England we have been working collectively across the National Parks network to inform Government and Defra of the importance of certainty and a strong settlement.
 This informing work continues.
 Government Departments were given a single year settlement in the Spending Review of November 2020. - Usually, a Spending Review would cover a period of three or four years to give government departments enough certainty to make long-term plans.
 The coronavirus pandemic disrupted many aspects of life over the last year and that makes long-term planning particularly difficult.
 To reflect the uncertainties that currently exist the government has decided that this Spending Review would only cover the 12 months from April 2021.
-The Authority's 2021/22 NPG settlement is £6,698,847.00, however the 2021/22 budget has been prepared on the basis that the NPG will be at the same level as 2020/21 without the £335k biodiversity funding.
+The Authority's 2021/22 NPG settlement is £6,698,847.00.
+The 2022/23 budget has been prepared on the basis that the NPG will be at the same level as 2021/22. - The spending review for 2022/23 made no change for the NPG.
+The grant agreement from Defra was for a 3 year period 2022/23, 2023/24 and 2024/25.
+The NPG remained at the same level as 2019/20 for 2022/23 with the indicative values for 2023/24 and 2024/25 also being at the same flatlined level.
+This has now been confirmed for 2023/24.
+There have also been additional grants for FiPL (£1.3m), Access (£131k), Biodiversity Net Gan (£27k) and a core funding supplement of £440k in 2022/23